foivz/pi2024-zadace-supergmax/README.md

 Stay tuned for updates on the development progress and milestones!

 ---
-*This README template was crafted with ❤️ by Supergmax.*
+*This README was crafted with ❤️ by Supergmax.*